 The Constraint Manager can generate timing constraints for IP cores used in your design.
 These IP cores, available in the Catalog, are family/device-dependent.
 Once they are configured, generated and instantiated in your design, the Constraint Manager can generate SDC timing constraints based on the configuration of the IP core and the component SDC.
-A typical example of an IP core for which the Constraint Manager can generate SDC timing Constraints based on the configuration of generate SDC timing constraints is the IP core for Clock Conditioning Circuitry (CCC).
+A typical example of an IP core for which the Constraint Manager can generate SDC timing constraints is the IP core for Clock Conditioning Circuitry (CCC).